 Notes

-- Cool pasta completely: Warm pasta can wilt the lettuce and melt the cheese.
-Let it cool fully before assembling.
+- Cool pasta: Warm pasta can wilt the lettuce and melt the cheese.
+Let it cool before assembling.

 - To Make Gluten Free: Use gluten-free pasta and swap in gluten-free bread for the croutons.
 Double-check the Caesar dressing label.